zhangxuguang2007/tom-school/documents/readme.txt

-This is a web appliation using Spring MVC, Hibernate and EXTJS
+This is a web appliation using Spring MVC, Hibernate and EXTJS.
+Nothing, it's only test info.